mainguyen-tiki/LightCompressor/README.md

 LightCompressor can now be used in Flutter through [light_compressor](https://pub.dev/packages/light_compressor) plugin.

 A powerful and easy-to-use video compression library for android uses [MediaCodec](https://developer.android.com/reference/android/media/MediaCodec) API.
 This library generates a compressed MP4 video with a modified width, height, and bitrate (the number of bits per seconds that determines the video and audio files’ size and quality).
-It is based on Telegram for Android source code.
+It is based on Telegram for Android project.

 The general idea of how the library works is that, extreme high bitrate is reduced while maintaining a good video quality resulting in a smaller size.